 If not, the TCS light may turn on due to poor road conditions, a bad steering rack, or a faulty wheel speed sensor.

-Proper alignment is crucial for a vehicle for safer driving and faster turning.
-But bad alignment can make it hard to control the vehicle as it wears out the tire quickly and affect the car’s stability.
+Proper alignment is crucial for a vehicle to drive safely and turn faster.
+But bad alignment can make it hard to control the vehicle as it wears out the tire quickly and affects its stability.

 A car should run straight even after taking the hands off the steering.
-But if the car tends to drift to one side while driving on a flat road, the alignment may require adjustment.
-However, how often the car swerve to one particular side depends on the misalignment’s severity.
+However, the alignment may require adjustment if the car tends to drift to one side while driving on a flat road.
+The severity of the misalignment determines how often the car swerves to one side.

 Rough Steering Wheel

-The car’s steering wheel should also remain straight and center when you are driving on a straight road.
+The car’s steering wheel should remain straight and center when driving on a straight road.
 But if the steering wheel is prone to move from the center, it’s a sign of bad alignment.
 To determine it, check the emblem in the steering wheel’s center.

 If it remains straight when you drive flat, the steering wheel is centered.
-But if the emblem tilts off any direction, the steering wheel is off-centered and the wheel requires alignment.
+But if the emblem tilts in any direction, the steering wheel is off-centered, and it requires alignment.

 Uneven Tire Wear